davidrichards/davidrichards.github.io/_posts/2016-5-6-bet-on-coworkers.markdown

 <img src="/images/Jackie-Chan-Meme-Template.jpg">

 This still leaves me with figuring out what kind of coder I can be on a particular project.
 It still means coders often hop around to find their happy place.
 It still means that we're going to be sometimes short on patience with each other.
-But this is a fun and challenging way to engage in life and I'm glad I'm doing it.
+But, our ultimate success is really a measure of our dedication to the craft.
+We're not getting ahead because we belong to the right clubs, have the right haircut, or are liked by the right people.
+If I had to bet which of my colleagues will do the best, it would be the ones that keep at it.